Cathay Pacific lowers full-year profit expectations as Hong Kong protests bite

 The airline reported a 7.1% drop in passenger numbers for the month of September as travellers avoided Hong Kong due to widespread and sometimes violent protests, and said its second-half financial results were likely to be below the first half.

+Cathay, which is trying to complete a three-year financial turnaround plan, has become the biggest corporate casualty of the Hong Kong protests after China demanded it suspend staff involved in, or supporting, the demonstrations that have plunged the former British colony into a political crisis.

-Cathay in August reported a HK$1.347 billion ($171.75 million) first-half profit.
-At that time, it said second-half profit was likely to be higher than the first-half, as is typically the case for the airline, based on seasonality.
+The airline in August reported a HK$1.347 billion ($171.75 million) first-half profit.
+At that time, Cathay said second-half profit was likely to be higher than the first-half, as is typically the case for the airline, based on seasonality.

-The consensus estimate before Friday’s update was for the airline to report a full-year profit of HK$3.2 billion, according to 11 analysts polled by Refinitiv.
+The consensus estimate before Friday’s update was for the airline to report a full-year profit of HK$3.2 billion, according to 11 analysts polled by Refinitiv, although some last month predicted a poor second half.

 “We continue to see a significant shortfall in inbound bookings for the remainder of 2019 as compared to the same snapshot last year,” Cathay Chief Customer and Commercial Officer Ronald Lam said in a statement on Friday.